Noise Levels in Ocean View, San Francisco, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 10,786 Ocean View residents, or 60.6%, live above that level.
 By land area, 57.9% of Ocean View is above 55 dBA.

 Average noise levels for Ocean View residents, grouped by direction from the center of Ocean View.
-Southern Ocean View carries the highest population-weighted average; Northern Ocean View carries the lowest.
-Just 18% of residents in Northern Ocean View live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Ocean View.
+The highest population-weighted average is in southwestern Ocean View; the lowest is in northern Ocean View, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 69.4 dBA · Loud